chromatone/chromatone.center/support/follow/index.md

 ---
 title: Follow and share
-subtitle: Keep in touch with our updates and share your creations with others!
+description: Keep in touch with our updates and share your creations with others!
 buttons:
   - url: https://www.instagram.com/chromatone.center
     text: "chromatone.center"